Implied Volatility Expansions for VIX Options in Forward Variance Models: Mixed-kernel forward variance models

-To assess the accuracy of our VIX implied volatility expansions (referred to as the label \textit{Expansion} in the plots) in \eqref{eq:vix_iv_proxy_mixed_kernel} derived in Theorem~\ref{thm:vix_iv_mixed_kernel} with the choice of $\theta$ as explained in Remark~\ref{re:choice_of_sigma_base}, we perform numerical tests for maturities of 1, 3, and 6 months, and under two parameter scenarios each in the mixed standard and mixed rough Bergomi models.
-Moreover, we estimate the optimal order $N$ using a non-linear least squares procedure to obtain the most accurate Hermite expansion of $g^j$ in \eqref{eq:hermite_expan_of_func_g}.
-Recall that the probabilists’ Hermite polynomials $\He_n (y)$ are orthogonal with respect to the standard normal distribution.
-Thus, a natural and mathematically consistent objective function is the mean squared error under the standard Gaussian measure, \eqstar{ \min_{N}\ \Eb_{y \sim \mathcal{N} (0,1)} \biggl[ \Bigl( \sum_{n=0}^N \omega_{n,j} \He_n (y) - g^j(y) \Bigr)^2 \biggr], \qquad N \in \Rb^+, \ j \in \{1,2\}, } with $\omega_{n,j}$ defined in \eqref{eq:weight_func}.
+To assess the accuracy of our VIX implied volatility expansions (referred to as \textit{Expansion}) in \eqref{eq:vix_iv_proxy_mixed_kernel} derived in Theorem~\ref{thm:vix_iv_mixed_kernel} with the choice of $\theta$ as explained in Remark~\ref{re:choice_of_sigma_base}, we perform numerical tests for maturities of 1, 3, and 6 months, and under two parameter scenarios each in the mixed standard and mixed rough Bergomi models.
+Moreover, we estimate the optimal order $N$ using a nonlinear least squares procedure to obtain the most accurate Hermite expansion of $g^j$ in \eqref{eq:hermite_expan_of_func_g}.
+Recall that the Hermite polynomials $\He_n (y)$ are orthogonal with respect to the standard normal distribution.
+Thus, a natural and mathematically consistent objective function is the mean squared error under the standard Gaussian measure, \eqstar{ \min_{N \in \Nb}\ \Eb_{y \sim \mathcal{N} (0,1)} \biggl[ \Bigl( \sum_{n=0}^N \omega_{n,j} \He_n (y) - g^j(y) \Bigr)^2 \biggr], \qquad \ j \in \{1,2\}, } with $\omega_{n,j}$ defined in \eqref{eq:weight_func}.
 In practice, we approximate the above expectation using a Monte Carlo estimator with $10^6$ samples.
-The reference implied volatility values in the mixed standard Bergomi model are computed via the root-finding procedure using the two-dimensional deterministic quadrature with 120 nodes in both time and space dimensions.
-In the mixed rough Bergomi model, these reference values are computed using Monte Carlo simulation with $10^6$ samples and $300$ discretization points.
+The reference implied volatility values in the mixed standard Bergomi model are computed via the root-finding procedure using the two-dimensional deterministic quadrature with 120 nodes in both time and space dimensions (referred to as \textit{quadrature}).
+In the mixed rough Bergomi model, these reference values are computed using Monte Carlo simulation with $10^6$ samples and $300$ discretization points (referred to as \textit{Monte Carlo}).
 The details of these procedures are the same as previously performed in Section \ref{sec:numerical_tests_single_kernel}.
-We also compute the implied volatility values obtained from the weak approximation of VIX option prices in Theorem \ref{thm:vix_opt_price_approx_mixed_kernel} (referred to as the label \textit{Approx} in the plots) using a one-dimensional Gauss-Hermite quadrature with 120 nodes (cf. \cite[Section 3.2.1]{bourgey_weak_2023}).
+We also compute the implied volatility values obtained from the weak approximation of VIX option prices in Theorem \ref{thm:vix_opt_price_approx_mixed_kernel} (referred to as \textit{Approx}) using a one-dimensional Gauss-Hermite quadrature with 120 nodes (cf. \cite[Section 3.2.1]{bourgey_weak_2023}).